The Lumbrosos

 Once while going through Samaria, people refused him hospitality, a very grave sin.
 The disciples (reacting to the already acrimonious politics between Jews and Samaritans) wanted to punish the people and the area with fire and brimstone, but the Master refused.
 Several years later, those very disciples found themselves ministering to that very same city.
 This shows that Phillip had learned his lesson about being a patient teacher from the grace, patience and foresight of the Master, (Luk 9:52-56; Acts 8:25).

-Very often we find opposition when we try to share the truth of Messianic Judaism to those who have been raised in traditional churches.
+share the truth of Messianic Judaism to those who have been raised in traditional churches.
 This can lead to derogatory and condescending attitudes from those who claim to 'know'.
 How unlike the Master this is.
 How unlike the faithful Rabbi who repeats his lesson 400 times!
 The Master never looks down on us for our ignorance, but like the patient teacher that He is, teaches us the lesson not 400 times but 7 x 77 times.

 May we impart on others the patience He has and continues to impart upon us.